 In this counseling answer:

-“A Muslim woman wears a hijab, she is stating that her recognition is not beauty, but rather her brain, her strength, her careers, etc. Hijab makes a statement that we are to be judged for our worth and not our appearance.
-Therefore, make hijab your identity, not simply an action is done without any consideration.”
+“A Muslim woman wears a hijab, she is stating that her recognition is not beauty, but rather her brain, her strength, her careers, etc. Hijab makes a statement.
+That we are to be judged for our worth and not our appearance.
+Therefore, make hijab your identity, not simply an action done without any consideration.”

 As-Salamu ‘Alaikum dear sister,